dk546/nl-grocery-aggregator/README.md

 # NL Grocery Aggregator

-A FastAPI backend service that aggregates grocery product search results from multiple Dutch supermarkets (Albert Heijn, Jumbo, and Picnic).
-This service provides a unified API to search, compare, and manage shopping carts across retailers.
+A full-stack application that aggregates grocery product search results from multiple Dutch supermarkets (Albert Heijn, Jumbo, and Picnic).
+The project includes a FastAPI backend service and a Streamlit web frontend, providing a unified interface to search, compare, and manage shopping carts across retailers.

 ## Features

+### Backend (FastAPI)
 - **Unified Product Search**: Search for products across Albert Heijn, Jumbo, and Picnic in a single API call
 - **Normalized Product Schema**: All products are normalized into a consistent format regardless of retailer
 - **Health Tagging**: Automatic classification of products as "healthy", "unhealthy", or "neutral"